-On December 15th a small cornice was intentionally ski cut which triggered a small wind slab in steep terrain (45deg), in Loveland basin, N facing, at 4700', 12" deep.
+On December 15th a small cornice was intentionally ski cut which triggered a small wind slab in steep terrain (45deg), Loveland basin, D1, N facing, at 4700', 12" deep.

 There have been no other avalanches reported in the last several days.
 Please share field observations, even just from the road!

 The Thompson Pass Mountain Forecast covers the mountains (above